UniAP2022/UniAP/README.md

 #  Universal Adversarial Perturbations (UniAP)
-Here we provide both original and adversarial audio examples corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations".
+Here we provide both the original speech samples and the adversarial audio examples (perturbed speech signals) corresponding to the paper "UniAP: Protect Speech Privacy with Non-targeted Universal Adversarial Perturbations".

 ## Digital domain

-We generate multiple non-targeted universal adversarial perturbations (UAPs) from different initialization status to defend against template subtracting method.
+We generate multiple non-targeted universal adversarial perturbations (UAPs) from different initialization status to defend against template subtracting.
 We set the initialization status to be one of the following categories: random combination of sentence starter words, words containing multiple vowel phonemes, words containing multiple consonant phonemes and their combination.

 We also include a random-chunk perturbation, which is formed by randomly selecting UAP chunks from a UAP pool.

+Please note that the perturbed audios within this section are on straightforwardly crafted on the digital domain rather than being played and recorded in the physical playback environment.

 ### Random combination of sentence starter words
 Origin audio (19-198-0034 in Librispeech):